-We believe that if an investment strategy is grounded in sound academic theory, combined with a practical knowledge of market dynamics, it should continue to provide strong returns over the medium to long term, provided the various risks inherent in the process are managed well.
+We believe that if an investment strategy is grounded in sound academic theory and combined with a practical knowledge of market dynamics, it should continue to provide strong returns over the medium to long term, provided the various risks inherent in the process are managed well.

 Our risk management procedures ensure that only those risks which we consider to be conducive to positive long-term performance are accepted, and those that don’t, are either eliminated, if at all possible, or if not, are carefully controlled.
-Risk management is not simply about addressing common risks either, as risks that occur rarely (tail risks), are also carefully identified and managed to the fullest extent possible.
+Risk management is not simply about addressing common risks either, as risks that occur rarely, are also carefully identified and managed to the extent possible.

 Note: There are a number of risks associated with investing in the Fund, including Manager risk.
 The success of the Fund is dependent on the ability of the Manager to identify investment opportunities that achieve the Fund’s investment objective.
-We recommend you review all the risks discussed in the Information Memorandum, in consultation with your professional adviser.
+We recommend you review all the risks discussed in the disclosure documents, in consultation with your professional adviser.